UBCSailbot/raye-local-pathfinding/README.md

 #### Arguments for all.launch

 All of the arguments below are optional for `all.launch`.
+Below is a non-exhaustive list of the arguments.

 * `speedup` - Float value that changes the speed at which the simulation is run.
 Default: `1.0`

+* `global_wind_direction_degrees 70` - Float value that sets the global wind direction.

+* `global_wind_speed_kmph 5` - Float value that sets the global wind speed.

 * `obstacle_type` - String value that changes the obstacle representation of AIS ships.
 Accepted types are: `"ellipse"`, `"wedge"`,`"circles"`, `"hybrid_circle"`, and `"hybrid_ellipse"`.
 Default: `"hybrid_circle"`

-* `main_loop_output` - String value that changes where ros log information is output.
-Accepted values are: `screen` and `log`.
-Default: `screen`.

-* `ais_file` - String value that is the full path to a json file with a list of AIS boats.
-The simulator will read from this file to create its AIS boats.
-Examples can be found in the `json` folder.

-* `gps_file` - String value that is the full path to a json file with a GPS coordinate.
-The simulator will read from this file to place the sailbot's initial position.

-* `wind_file` - String value that is the full path to a json file with a wind speed and direction.
-The simulator will read from this file to create its initial wind.

-* `goal_file` - String value that is the full path to a json file with a GPS coordinate.
-The simulator will read from this file to select the goal location the sailbot will travel towards.

 * `screenshot` - Bool value that sets if screenshots should be taken each time `createPath` is run.
 Default: `false`.

 * `plot_pathfinding_problem` - Bool value that sets if a plot of the pathfinding problem should shown each time `createPath` is run.
 Default: `false`.

 * `random_seed` - Int value that we set the random seed to.
 Default: `""`, which results in the random seed being set by time.

+* `wandb` - Bool value that sets if data should be logged to [wandb](https://wandb.ai/ubcsailbot) for analysis.
+Need to login with UBC Sailbot credentials to log.
+Default: `false`.

 #### Run a specific saved pathfinding scenario